mleverance/sc_shell_lessons/02-navigating-files-directories.md

 1. The shell finds a program called `whoami` and runs it.
 2. The shell displays the output from that program.
-3. Then, the shell displays a new prompt so that we know it is ready for more input.
+3. Then, the shell displays a new prompt so that we know it's ready for more input.

 **The shell is a program that runs other programs, so the commands we type must be the names of existing programs.**